liyuanhe211/LYH_DOI_Tools/README.md

  * Recognize potential ref info by a trial call to x-mol.com
  * Add a manual input in the popup.html (probably by create a fake page?) to use the functions of this extention on texts copied from offline contents.
  * ~~Missing download icon on the doi text on [this page](https://onlinelibrary.wiley.com/doi/10.1002/1521-3773%2820001117%2939%3A22%3C3964%3A%3AAID-ANIE3964%3E3.0.CO%3B2-C)~~
+ * Experiment with load-later features, and add download button to scifinder page.

 ## Known issues that will likely not to be addressed
  * Only one DOI is recognized in one bottom-level DOM object.
 This is both for convenience of programming and for stability.
 It's quite rare for one string to containing many DOIs without a link.
 For now, I do not plan to deal with it.